logoDeveloper Hub

 Create the Avalanche L1 Configuration

 Now that you have your binary, it's time to create the Avalanche L1 configuration.
-This tutorial uses myblockchain as it Avalanche L1 name.
+This tutorial uses myblockchain as it's Avalanche L1 name.
 Invoke the Avalanche L1 Creation Wizard with this command:

 avalanche blockchain create myblockchain